2. Choose the Best Form

 The days were as still as the nights, fertile grounds for haunting by the voices of guilt and regret that had taken refuge in the space where hope and once lived.
 (The Gene Police, Light, page 89)

-This is probaby just too many metaphoricals; it is definitely too many in standard simile format:
+This is too many metaphoricals too close together.
+But the problem is exacerbated by having too many in standard simile format:

 He lunged for the stage, grabbing and squeezing like a starving caveman at an all-you-can-eat buffet, then went straight for Kimberly, a tall blone curved like a futurist Italian sculpture.
 He snatched her right off the stage, tossing her over his shoulder like King Kong.
 When a waitress protested, he swatted her away like a fly.
 (The Bouncer, Gordon, page 3)